-Students who major in music will be able to:
+Students who complete music degrees at Lakeland will be able to:

-- Perform to an "advanced developing" or a semi-professional level of mastery, either in voice or their chosen instrument
+- Perform to a high level of mastery, either in voice or instrument

-- Play the piano well enough to use it as a professional tool and a means of artistic expression
+- Use the piano as a professional tool